nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Next, `WerkIt#startContinuousUserPrompt()` calls on the `execute()` method of the subclass-of-`Command` object to perform the user's requested action.
 If the execution goes smoothly, this completes the user's inputted command.
-This process is repeated until the user enters `exit`, which will terminate the loop, call `UI#printGoodbye()` to print a goodbye message to the user, before handing control back to `Main#main` to end the program.
+This process is repeated until the user enters `exit`, which will terminate the loop, call `UI#printGoodbye()` to print a goodbye message to the user, before handing control back to `Main#main()` to end the program.

 #### Design Considerations
 * `WerkIt#startContinuousUserPompt()` has a boolean flag `isFirstPrompt`.
 This flag allows WerkIt to print a different prompt each time the application starts up, before defaulting to a different prompt message for subsequent prompts.
-   * When the user starts the application, `isFirstPrompt` is set to `true` and thus, the prompt will be
+   * When the user starts the application, `isFirstPrompt` is set to `true` and thus, the prompt will be:
   ```
   ----------------------------------------------------------------------
   Now then, what can I do for you today?